rackerlabs/rackspace-how-to/content/general/update-an-existing-ssl-certificate.md

 -  Certificate
 -  Private key
--  Intermediate certificate (Typically supplied in a separate file from the vendor)
+-  Intermediate certificate (typically supplied in a separate file from the vendor)

 To install the certificate, follow these steps:

-1. Copy your renewed certificate, intermediate certificate bundle and key file into the directory that you use to hold your certificates.
+1. Copy your renewed certificate, intermediate certificate bundle, and key file into the directory that you use to hold your certificates.

-2. Open your webiste configuration file, such as `httpd.conf` for Apache, and add or update the following directives:
+2. Open your website configuration file, such as **httpd.conf** for Apache&reg;, and add or update the following directives:

-   - SSLCertificateFile: /path to your issued certificate
+   - ``SSLCertificateFile``: /path to your issued certificate
-   - SSLCertificateKeyFile: /path to your key file
+   - ``SSLCertificateKeyFile``: /path to your key file
-   - SSLCertificateChainFile: /path to your intermediate certificate
+   - ``SSLCertificateChainFile``: /path to your intermediate certificate

 3. Reload or restart your webserver application, such as Apache.

-### DNS Update
+### DNS update

-Because you are just updating an existing SSL certificate, you don't need to wait for propagation as you would when installing a new SSL certificate.
+Because you are updating an existing SSL certificate, you don't need to wait for propagation as you would when installing a new SSL certificate.

 **NOTE**: Removing the SSL certificate from your site changes its IP address,